 While most small hunting dogs tend to stick to animals such as rodents, the Jagdterrier has been known to face cougars, wild boars, and other bigger prey.

 Its fast-moving attacks prove to be too rapid for most prey, and it is why the Jagdterrier is still primarily used as a hunting dog.

 The Jagdterrier is rare outside of Germany, and specific hunting cliques in the United States and Canada.

-While it has been known to settle into family households, it’s very rare that the Jagdterrier would appear to be happy unless it had specific hunting duties.
+While it has been known to settle into family households, the Jagdterrier would rarely appear to be happy unless it had specific hunting duties.

 If you’re looking for a dog mainly to cuddle on the couch, the Jagdterrier is not for you.
 This canine needs stimulation, challenges, and goals.